Mirantis/virtlet/docs/cloud-init-data-generation.md

 If the pod definition has both `VirtletCloudInitUserData` and `VirtletCloudInitUserDataSource` annotations, the `virtlet` will load `user-data` from kubernetes object and then will merge it with that from `VirtletCloudInitUserData` (unless `VirtletCloudInitUserDataOverwrite` is set to `"true"`, in which case `VirtletCloudInitUserData` will overwrite it).
+There is also an option to store whole contents of user-data in a single key of appropirate resource which can be selected by `VirtletCloudInitUserDataSourceKey`.
+It can be stored as `base64` encoded data, or `plain` text (default if value not set) according to value of `VirtletCloudInitUserDataSourceEncoding` annotation.

 Similar approach is taken with SSH keys.
 It is possible to provide VM with a list of SSH keys obtained from `ConfigMap` or `Secret` kubernetes objects.
 In order to do so, one uses `VirtletSSHKeySource` annotation with the following format: `kind/name/key`.